julbrs/montessori-ressources/README.md

 ## Technical choices

+- we are using [React Bulma Components](https://couds.github.io/react-bulma-components/) for React CSS components.
+Please use it instead of creating specific CSS.
 - We are using [functional component](https://reactjs.org/docs/components-and-props.html)
  when possible.
 - The PDF generation is done using [react-pdf](https://react-pdf.org).
 It is a set